arl/statsviz/README.md

 </p>
 <br/>

-Visualise Go program runtime metrics data in real time: heap, objects, goroutines, GC pauses, scheduler, etc. in your browser.
+Visualise Go program runtime metrics data in real time, including heap, objects, goroutines, GC pauses, scheduler and much more, in your browser.

 <hr>